catalystdao/catalyst-underwriter/README.md

 ## Underwriter Structure

-The Underwriter is devided into 2 main services: `Listener` and `Submitter`.
+The Underwriter is devided into 3 main services: the `Listener`, the `Submitter` and the `Expirer`.
 These services work together to get the Catalyst swap events and submit their corresponding underwrites on the destination chain.
 The services are run in parallel and communicate using Redis.
 Wherever it makes sense, chains are allocated seperate workers to ensure a chain fault doesn't propagate and impact the performance on other chains.

 > 🏗️ The Underwriter is still on a very early development stage.
 Further services will be added as development progresses.

-### TODO add 'Monitor'
-### TODO add 'Expirer'

 ### Listener